caspx/shemesh_hatzot/README.md

 # Shemesh Hatzot

-Automatically generates a youtube playlist from a tracklist image uploaded to twitter.
+Automatically generate a youtube playlist from a tracklist image uploaded to twitter.

-This tool download the tracklist images, converts them to text, and creates using Google API a Youtube playlist
+The script downloads the tracklist images from twitter, converts them to text, and creates (using Google API) a Youtube playlist in your account.

 ### Usage